Back

 1. Foster the intern’s professional identity as a Health Service Psychologist, which includes rapid entry into a professional work setting.

-2. Develop the intern’s assessment, individual, group, workshop, consultation and crisis intervention capabilities for service users.
+2. Develop the intern’s assessment, individual, group, crisis, workshop, and mental health consultation skills with service users.

-3. Develop the intern’s skills in outreach, interdepartmental collaboration, and community engagement.
+3. Develop the intern’s outreach, interdepartmental collaboration, and community engagement skills.

-4. Increase the intern’s awareness and knowledge of human diversity at the micro- and macrolevels of intervention.
+4. Increase the intern’s awareness and knowledge of human diversity at the micro and macro levels of intervention and their ability to develop culturally responsive psychological interventions.

-5. Increase the intern’s awareness and knowledge of the ethical principles of psychologists and how these principles are applied in a service setting.
+5. Increase the intern’s awareness and knowledge of psychologists' ethical principles and how these principles are applied in a service setting.

 Internship Training Opportunities